 Camera framing is one of the most powerful ways to convey a lot of information about whatever you’re shooting.
-In this blog post, I’ll explain why it’s important to think about framing, why it’s overlooked, and list some of the story-telling benefits good framing can have for you.
+In this blog post, I’ll explain why it’s important for a camera operator to think about framing, why it’s overlooked, and list some of the story-telling benefits good framing can have for you.

 - 00:06 Why do people often ignore framing?

 - 00:19 Using different shots – and why yo u should!

 - 01:41 Establish your authority with framing

 Often when people start with video, they plonk the camera down and stand in front of it, and they’re so focused on the content and the message that that’s all they’re thinking about.
 But you can make choices about how you want to frame it up.

 This is an interview that I did with Oscar winner Shaun Tan, and we filmed it from two angles.
 On the left-hand side is a medium close-up.
 You use a shot like that to convey more emotion, and drama.
 It’s much more about him, and what’s going on for him, and much less about the background.

 On the right hand side is a much wider shot, and we can see Shaun in context, in his studio.
 You can see his art materials, you can see all his pictures, you really get a feeling of what it’s like for an artist in a studio.

 When you’re filming, make a decision: is your video going to be more about drama and emotion, are you going to go closer in, or are you going to give more context?
 Or are you going to mix both together?